Budget Bird Buddy

 Feeder

-I modelled the bird feeder in Blender to be 3D printed.
+I modeled the bird feeder in Blender to be 3D printed.
 The thing I had to keep in mind was simplicity.
 The way the actual Bird Buddy has 1 large hopper for the food with the camera module inserted in the middle would be tougher to print and design for.
 I eventually settled on 2 columns or silos that feed into a tray.
 The camera module sits in the middle.
 There's a rail or perch sticking out of the front to hopefully get birds landing there and framed nicely.

 I'm new to Blender so perhaps my approach was naive, but I used basic shapes and booleans to build up the model.
 The most complex section was the 2 silos.
 The bottom is sloped towards the door to help the seeds move out.
-I started by making a cylindar that represents the empty space inside the silo.
+I started by making a cylinder that represents the empty space inside the silo.
 I chopped off the bottom at an angle using a cube and the boolean modifier.
 I then used the negative space shape with a boolean to get the actual shape of the silo.

 I continued to use basic shapes, booleans, and some simple moving of vertices to make the full bird feeder.
 I also made a cube to represent the camera module for reference.